vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 * Retrieve a pull secret from [Red Hat OCP on vSphere Installation Instructions](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned) and place in `/tmp/pull-secret.txt`

   **Note:** Don't download the installation and client code from this page unless you are installing the current version of OpenShift (currently 4.6.x)
-* _Step not necessary as this was removed by sdl. createignition.sh and  change line 10 to point to the correct openshift-install binary_
+* _Step not necessary as this was removed by sdl. create_ignition.sh and  change line 10 to point to the correct openshift-install binary_
 * Download the appropriate OpenShift Install and client code from here:
 [Red Hat Download Site (choose appropriate version)](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/) Additional OCP install details can be found here: [OCP 4.5 Install instructions but choose proper version.](https://docs.openshift.com/container-platform/4.5/installing/installing_vsphere/installing-vsphere-installer-provisioned.html).
 Untar the files and place `openshift-install` in /usr/local/openshift and the `oc` and `kubectl` command in /usr/local/bin